Donate to the Israel Hesed Fund

 Jewish ethical values help provide a foundation from which we strive to nurture, support, and create connections with our children, families, professional staff, and community.
 Our inquiry-based educational approach, which integrates a Judaic and secular curriculum, embraces the very best of developmentally appropriate practice.

 As a Reggio-inspired program, we view the environment itself as the “third teacher.”
 Each classroom is intentionally designed to promote exploration and spark inquiry.
 Our indoor and outdoor environments are designed for each child to learn and explore, build meaningful relationships with peers and educators, and express their ideas, questions, and experiences.

 We view learning as a life-long journey, and our educators are committed to learning in partnership with the children.
+Our experienced, qualified educators are passionate about building a positive and engaging community for the children and their families.
 We value the growth of the whole child, and our educators intentionally design experiences to encourage developmental growth while honoring the interests and inquiries of the children.

 We value the unique gifts that each child and family brings to our community.
 We are dedicated to working in partnership with families to ensure a quality educational experience for every child.
 In the WHC community, our Jewish values are integrated into each part of the children’s routine and provide a focal point of learning.

 Children make sense of the world that surrounds them through hands-on experiences and guidance from our caring early childhood educators.
 Our indoor classroom and outdoor environment promote the wonder and excitement the children need to embrace their first school experience.

 Our program emphasizes social-emotional development and supports children’s developing communication skills.